lmaslanka/Registry/README.md

 }
 ```

-This code using the Registry library;
+Above code using the Registry library;

 ```csharp
 long id = GetId();